qutip/qutip-tutorials/tutorials-v5/time-evolution/023_v5_paper-mesolve.md

 ### Manual Stepping Interface

 A new feature in QuTiP v5 is that time steps can be controlled manually.
-This is specficially useful if the Hamiltonian depends on external control parameters such as field strength.
+This is specifically useful if the Hamiltonian depends on an external control parameter such as a field strength.
-Such parameters can be updated in euch step using the optional paramter `args`.
+Such parameters can be updated in each step using the optional parameter `args`.
-In paractice, this can look like this:
+In practice, this can look like this:

 ```python
 t = 0